-Any comments or questions about Subchapter 3? • chapter 4: Other Elected anticipate and/or would • ate each section or n the level of This section will not be necessary Very boilerplate; little discussion needed Needs some board discussion, but shouldn't take too long Needs robust board discussion and/or community input 401 \circ 0 0 402 0 0 Any comments or questions about Subchapter 4?
-Looking at Subchapter 5: Town Meetings, please rate each section on the level of discussion you anticipate and/or would want: This section will not be necessary Very boilerplate; little discussion needed Needs some board discussion, but shouldn't take too long Needs robust board discussion and/or community input 501 0 0 • \bigcirc
+Any comments or questions about Subo chapter 3? • chapter 4: Other Elected anticipate and/or would • ate each section or n the level of This section will not be necessary Very boilerplate; little discussion needed Needs some board discussion, but shouldn't take too long Needs robust board discussion and/or community input 401 \circ 0 0 402 0 0 Any comments or questions about Subo chapter 4? chapter 5: Town Meeting and/or would want: s, please rate eac ch section on the lev vel of discussion This section will not be necessary Very boilerplate; little discussion needed Needs some board discussion, but shouldn't take too long Needs robust board discussion and/or community input 501 0 0 • \bigcirc